Optimal Control of Reserve Asset Portfolios for Stablecoins: Conclusion

 \section{Conclusion}

-This paper develops an operations-first framework for managing the reserves of a pegged digital currency, accounting for clustering dynamics in order and redemption flows and an endogenous dynamical relationship between peg deviation and redemption intensities.
-We represent mints and redemptions as self-exciting point processes and treat peg behavior as an explicit operational outcome by directly linking price deviations to cash shortfalls within specified time windows.
+This paper develops an operations-first real-time framework for managing the reserves of a pegged digital currency, accounting for clustering dynamics in order and redemption flows and an endogenous dynamical relationship between peg deviation and redemption intensities.
+We represent mints and redemptions as self-exciting point processes and treat peg behavior as an explicit operational outcome by directly linking price deviations to deficits in immediate cash coverage relative to outstanding supply.
 The coin issuer's control mechanisms comprise two key instruments: the reallocation rate between immediately available cash and short-duration government bills, and the spread applied to mint or burn requests.

 Methodologically, the control architecture combines stochastic model predictive control with a moment-closure forecast for Hawkes intensities and first-order conditions from Pontryagin’s maximum principle.
 This yields interpretable shadow prices for cash, bills, and peg deviation, and in turn produces implementable feedback rules.
 A settlement-window formulation converts the continuous problem into a sampled-data problem that matches wire cut-offs and repo calendars.
 In the discretized problem formulation, the rebalancing decision takes a soft-thresholding form driven by window-averaged costates, which provides a clear and auditable switching logic for treasury desks.
 We also establish a monotone stress-response property: as expected redemption pressure increases, as average ticket sizes grow, or as windows lengthen, the optimal policy tilts predictably toward cash.
 Conversely, the proposed algorithm enables efficient reallocation into higher-yielding government bonds during calm market phases, if time windows for reallocation decisions are chosen to be appropriately small.